+Mobile traffic is on the rise.
+Prioritize your efforts to optimize your blog for a better user experience for mobile!
 Notably, ads tend to have a higher RPM on desktop traffic in comparison to mobile.
-Publishers whose mobile traffic significantly rose experienced a RPM dip and a decrease in overall revenue.
-If you’re a publisher from Asia, approximately, 60% of your traffic will be from mobile and tablet.
+Publishers whose mobile traffic significantly rose experienced an RPM dip and a decrease in overall revenue.
+If you’re a publisher from Asia, approximately, 60% of your traffic will be from mobile and tablets.
 Monetizing mobile traffic is crucial for success.
-Here is a check-list that you must follow to increase your revenue on mobile devices.
+Here is a checklist that you must follow to increase your revenue on mobile devices.

-Use a Mobile Optimized Theme
+Use a Mobile Optimized Theme:

 Ensuring that you use a responsive theme that looks well on mobile devices is a necessity.
 Note that your web layout or themes need to be minimalistic.

-Use Square Ads in Between Posts
+Use Square Ads in between Posts:

 Use a 336×280 or 300×250 Ad unit